 In summer 1956, Yang and Lee thought the unthinkable.
 What if parity really could be broken?
 At this time, Yang was 34 and Lee was 29 years old.

-The meson decay they were looking at involved the weak nuclear force – the force responsible for nuclear fission and beta particle emission from atomic nuclei.
+Meson decay involved the weak nuclear force – the force responsible for nuclear fission and beta particle emission from atomic nuclei.

 The two physicists read everything they could and carried out a large number of calculations; they wanted to see if there truly was a fundamental physical law preventing parity being broken for interactions involving the weak nuclear force.
 There was already good evidence that parity could not be broken for interactions involving the strong nuclear force.